Connect with us!

 CLICK ON THE MAPS BELOW AND CHECK THE DETAILS

 OF THE COURSE FOR YOURSELF!

 Start time: 9:00 AM for all riders

-Break Stops: There will be one stop at 25k and one at 40k.
-The first stop will be at Hughes Water Garden, with recovery stations and beautiful, greenery.
-Surrounded by shady trees it will be a great area to cool down and refuel.
-The second stop will be at Bob’s Corner, near the top of Parrett Mountain.
-This undeveloped park features lots of trees and will have recovery stations and lots of shade.
+The course offers two break stops – one for all riders and one additional stop for 90K riders located beyond the 60K route turnaround.
+The first stop will be at the Smart Transit central bus station, a great area with shade trees to cool down and refuel.
+Snacks provided and flush toilets available.
+The second stop will be at Bob’s Corner, near the top of Parrott Mountain.
+This undeveloped park features lots of trees and will have recovery stations and shade.